solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 1: Enable PgBouncer and PgBouncer Metrics

-You can use PgBouncer metrics to monitor the performance of the PgBouncer process, including details for active connections, idle connections, total pooled connections, and the number of connection pools.
+PgBouncer metrics can be used to monitor the performance of the PgBouncer process, including details for active connections, idle connections, total pooled connections, and the number of connection pools.
 Each metric is emitted at a 1-minute interval and has up to 93 days of history.
 Customers can configure alerts on the metrics and also access the new metrics dimensions to split and filter metrics data by database name.
 PgBouncer metrics are disabled by default.
 For PgBouncer metrics to work, both the server parameters `pgbouncer.enabled` and metrics.pgbouncer_diagnostics must be enabled.
 These parameters are dynamic and do not require an instance restart.

-- Browse to the Azure Portal and your **PREFIX-pg-flex-REGION-16** resource.
+- Browse to the Azure Portal and the **PREFIX-pg-flex-REGION-16** resource.
 - Under **Settings**, select **Server parameters**.
 - Search for the `pgbouncer.enabled` dynamic parameters.
 - Toggle the setting to `TRUE`.